 It is the competitor's responsibility to ensure that the altimeter switch fitted to their model is correctly installed and operates in full accordance with the rules.
-(Note: This may include setting the altimeter switch to less than the set height, to ensure that launch height rules are complied with in full.)
+(Note: This may include setting the altimeter switch to less than the set height, to ensure that launch height rules are complied with in full.
+At no time may a switch be set to a height greater than the height set for the round by the CD).